Ari M. Shalam

 Overview

-Ari M. Shalam is a lecturer in Real Estate Entrepreneurship at Wharton, winning multiple excellence in teaching awards in that role.
+Ari Shalam is a lecturer in Real Estate Entrepreneurship at Wharton, winning teaching excellence awards every year in that role.
 He is also the founder and current Managing Partner of RWN Real Estate Partners LLC, a NYC based real estate private equity platform.
 RWN targets direct and controlled, middle market joint venture investment opportunities across most property types.
-RWN has transacted in New York City, Texas, North Carolina, Pennsylvania, Miami and Puerto Rico.
+RWN has transacted in multiple markets across the US including New York City, Florida, Texas, North Carolina, Pennsylvania, New Jersey, and Puerto Rico.

-From 2009 to 2011, Ari was the President of Enterprise Asset Management, Inc. a real estate centric multi-family office and from 2003 to 2009, he was a Senior Partner and Director of Acquisitions of Taconic Investment Partners, a fully integrated real estate investment and development company focused on New York City.
+From 2009 to 2011, Ari was the President of Enterprise Asset Management, Inc., a real estate centric multi-family office, and from 2003 to 2009, he was a Senior Partner and Director of Acquisitions of Taconic Investment Partners, a fully integrated real estate investment and development company focused on New York City.
 Previously, he was the Director of Acquisitions for the Kaufman Organization.
-Throughout his real estate career, Ari has led nearly $2.5 billion in real estate investments.
+Throughout his real estate career, Ari has led nearly $3 billion in real estate investments.

-Ari is a co-vice chairman of the board of the directors of Voxx International Corporation (NASDAQ: VOXX), and a former advisory board member of the Penn Institute of Urban Research and the board of the Good+ Foundation, as well as a former trustee of the Trinity School in New York City.
+Ari is the former chairman of the board of the directors of Voxx International Corporation (NASDAQ: VOXX) through its recent sale, and a former advisory board member of the Penn Institute of Urban Research and the board of the Good+ Foundation.
+He also served as a trustee of the Trinity School in New York City for six years.

 Continue Reading